smkent/3d/docs/getting-started/printing.md

 ![Printing Cali Cat!][clip-printing-calicat]{ .thumb }

-Sometimes, a print doesn't go as expected so it's a good idea to keep an eye on a 3D printer while it works.
-For example, the model being printed can come loose from the build plate or the printer doesn't build the mo del as you expected.
-If you don't stop the printer when this happens, you might be visited by the spaghetti monster!
+Sometimes, a print doesn't go as expected so it's a good idea to keep an eye on the printer while it works.
+For example, the model being printed can come loose from the build plate or the printer doesn't build the model as you expected.
+If you don't stop the printer when this happens, you might be visited by the **spaghetti monster**!

 ![Spaghetti monster][reddit-aargvark-spaghetti-monster]{ .thumb } <br />
 <small>(Picture from [/u/aargvark on Reddit][reddit-aargvark-post])</small>